 Hair Fall and Ayurveda

-Ayurveda does miracles in hair fall, and in maintenance of healthy hair and scalp.
-In this article discusses the causes for hair fall and the steps to prevent loss of hair.”
+Ayurveda does miracles in hair fall, and in the maintenance of healthy hair and scalp.
+In this article discusses the causes of hair fall and the steps to prevent loss of hair.”

 • Lack of nutrition and iron deficiency.

-• Hormonal imbalance like hypothyroidism, increased levels of androgen, PCOS.
+• The hormonal imbalance like hypothyroidism, increased levels of androgen, PCOS.

 • Scalp infection.

-• Adverse effect of few drugs, after chemotherapy, surgery and pregnancy.
+• An adverse effect of few drugs, after chemotherapy, surgery, and pregnancy.

 • Polluted water.

-• Mental stress and stress to the hair by repeated hair colouring, straightening, curling, etc.
+• Mental stress and stress to the hair by repeated hair coloring, straightening, curling, etc.